-“3D printed customized splints & casts contain many advantages for patients: they are lighter than traditional solutions, they are waterproof, and the open structure makes them more comfortable,” said Florian De Boeck, Spentys’ co-founder & CTO.
+“3D printed customised splints & casts contain many advantages for patients: they are lighter than traditional solutions, they are waterproof, and the open structure makes them more comfortable,” said Florian De Boeck, Spentys’ co-founder & CTO.

 “With our easy-to-use software platform, it is not necessary to hire a 3D specialist as a hospital."
 Louis-Philippe Broze, co-founder & CEO of Spentys says.
-“Our proprietary algorithms fully automatically model the immobilizer after which the surgeon or healthcare provider can easily and quickly make adjustments to the design.”
+“Our proprietary algorithms fully automatically model the immobiliser after which the surgeon or healthcare provider can easily and quickly make adjustments to the design.”
 “And because Spentys works so closely with hospitals and surgeons, we managed to develop a workflow that fits seamlessly into the hospital’s current patient flow and workflow.”
 Louis-Philippe Broze, co-founder & CEO of Spentys added.

 "Spentys managed to develop a workflow that fits seamlessly into the hospital’s current patient flow and workflow."